VKTS0912/soft-gripper-grasping-objects/README.md

 Download the Isaac Gym Preview 4 release from the [website](https://developer.nvidia.com/isaac-gym), then follow the installation instructions in the documentation.
 It is highly recommended to use a conda environment to simplify set up.

 Ensure that Isaac Gym works on your system by running one of the examples from the ``python/examples`` directory, like ``joint_monkey.py``.
-Follow troubleshooting steps described in the Isaac Gym Preview 4 install instructions if you have any trouble running the samples.
+Follow the troubleshooting steps described in the Isaac Gym Preview 4 install instructions if you have any trouble running the samples.

-Once Isaac Gym is installed and samples work within your current python environment, install the IsaacGymEnvs repo:
+Once Isaac Gym is installed and samples work within your current Python environment, install the IsaacGymEnvs repo:
 ```
 cd IsaacGymEnvs
 pip install -e .